 Step 4: Attend New Student Orientation (NSO).
 (FOR STUDENTS NEW TO JSU)

-At New Student Orientation (NSO), you'll receive a folder containing information about the Disability Services Center.
+At New Student Orientation (NSO), you'll receive a folder containing information about the Disability Center, explanations of policies and procedures and an Accommodations Memo.

 Step 5: Meet with your professors.
-(FOR STUDENTS)